-- -Fellows are expected to attend clinic and rotate with the physicians assigned to them in consultation with the site director. - -They may be assigned up to two hospital consults per day. - -The fellow will have protected learning time from 12-1 PM daily.
-They will also have an administrative day every Thursday. - -Fellows will attend WJMC tumor board every Wednesday at 7AM, either in person or vitually - -Fellows will also meet regularly with Dr. Ellent to discuss career planning, with a special focus on second and third years.
+- -Fellows are expected to attend clinic and rotate with the physicians assigned to them in consultation with the site director. - -The fellow will have protected learning time from 12-1 PM daily. - -Fellows will attend WJMC tumor board every Wednesday at 7AM, either in person or virtually - -Fellows will also meet regularly with Dr. Ellent to discuss career planning, with a special focus on second and third years.